-Notably, the Commonwealth Treasury indicated to the Senate Select Committee on Fuel and Energy on 5 July 2010 that the Commonwealth Government had not asked it to conduct (or commission) any modelling of the impact of the new tax arrangements on investment and jobs.10 This is exacerbated by the limited consultation on the proposed regime, including the lack of consultation with smaller mining companies and State governments.
+Notably, the Commonwealth Treasury indicated to the Senate Select Committee on Fuel and Energy on 5 July 2010 that the Commonwealth Government had not asked it to conduct (or commission) any modelling of the impact of the new tax arrangements on investment and jobs.
+This is exacerbated by the limited consultation to date on the broad policy design of the proposed regime.